 Our story involves a buyer north of London who was in search of a business that could be “bolted on” to its existing business.
 The path the buyer took was unnecessarily circuitous, time-consuming and expensive.
-(Though they feel they may have saved some money, that is possible only if they put no value on their time.)
+(Though they feel they may have saved some money, that might be possible but only if they put no value on their time.)

 This buyer, like many buyers, did not understand how important the right advisors are nor how to use them.

 The first mistake the buyer made was to start calling around to various business brokerages to see what was listed for sale in the industry the buyer was interested in.
-This entailed two mistakes.
+This move actually was two mistakes.

 First, by not committing to one broker, the buyer did nothing to engender any loyalty with someone that would be a crucial part of the buyer’s plans.